argoPlugins/mqttTransportPlugin/README.md

 </mqttTransport>
 ```

 Curiously, it’s identical to the configuration file for the MQTT Transport.
-Please refer to that section for configuation.
+Please refer to that section for configuration.